geocomPP/sdvwR/Section2_R_and_Spatial_Data.md

 R has a unique syntax that is worth learning in basic terms before loading spatial data: to R spatial and non-spatial data are treated in the same way, although they have different underlying data structures.
-Try typing and running (by pressing `ctl-Enter` in a an RStudio script) the following calculations to see how R works and plot the result.
+Try typing and running (by pressing `ctl-Enter` in an RStudio script) the following calculations to see how R works and plot the result.